wn-doolittle/caliper-spec/caliper.md

 ### 4.2 Envelope
 **TODO Confirm that we will permit the Sensor to send mixed payloads of Entity describes/Events.
 I'm +1.**
+**TODO talk more about sending Events and sending describes -- rationale**

 Caliper [Event](#event) and [Entity](#entity) data are transmitted inside an [Envelope](#envelope), a purpose-built JSON data structure that includes metadata about the emitting [Sensor](#sensor) and the data payload.
 Each [Event](#event) and [Entity](#entity) "describe" included in an envelope's `data` payload messages MUST be expressed as a [JSON-LD](http://json-ld.org/spec/latest/json-ld/) document.